Is TikTok Safe? What Parents Need to Know in 2024

 I recommend Bark to keep your kids safe on TikTok.
 It uses AI to scan your child’s TikTok account for potential risks, such as cyberbullying, explicit content, and online predators.
 Every time Bark finds an issue, it sends you an alert with a snippet of the concerning message.
 This way, you can monitor your child’s TikTok app without being overly intrusive.

-TRY BARK NOW
+TRY BARK FOR TIKTOK

 What Are the Risks of Using TikTok?